thycotic/ss-docs/remote-password-changing/custom-password-changers/creating-a-custom-password-changer-for-cisco-asa/index.md

 # Creating a Custom Password Changer for Cisco ASA

-To create a custom password changer using SSH for Cisco ASA 5505, 5515 and other models with IOS 12.2 and earlier that cannot use the copy command, follow the procedure for [creating a custom password changer](../creating-a-custom-password-changer/index.md).
+To create a custom password changer using SSH for Cisco ASA 5505, 5515 and other models with IOS 12.2 and earlier that cannot use the copy command, follow the procedure for [Creating a Custom Password Changer](../creating-a-custom-password-changer/index.md).
 Make sure you choose a base password changer that ends with (SSH) with a command set similar to the one you are adding, and use the following settings:

 ## Authenticate As